-According the Gina and Kristen, the masterminds behind Become a Pinterest VA, an absolute beginner can earn around $15-$20 per hour.
-For some, a pinterest virtual assistant salary can be up to $100 per hour.
+According the Kristen, the mastermind behind Become a Pinterest VA, an absolute beginner can earn around $15-$20 per hour.
+For some, a Pinterest Virtual Assistant salary can be up to $100 per hour.
 The amount of money you make will depend on your experience, skills, education, and so on.

 In 2015, Kristen was a brand new blogger and had limited tech skills.
 The only social media platform she seemed to understand was Pinterest.
 Within one month of using Pinterest, she was able to grow her website’s traffic from 5,000 pageviews to 17,000 pageviews!

 After sharing her Pinterest success on her blog, she was hired by two fellow bloggers to help them grow their Pinterest presence.
-In her first month as a Pinterest VA, Kristen made $480 working one hour per week with each client.
+In her first month at her Pinterest virtual assistant job, Kristen made $480 working one hour per week with each client.